midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/It-was-Thomas-Edison-Thomas-Sowell.md

 ---
-title: "It was Thomas Edison who brought"
+title: 'It was Thomas Edison who brought'
 ---

 ## "It was Thomas Edison who brought us electricity not the Sierra Club.
 It was the Wright Brothers who got us off the ground not the Federal Aviation Administration.